stas/thesis/chapters/2_architecture.md

 to follow up with the user-experience decisions and requirements.
 I will develop this subject also in the next chapter.

-In order to to design a protocol for a modern world distributed system, the Web API programmatic interface is considered one of the most common approaches lately.
+In order to design a protocol for a modern world distributed system, the Web API programmatic interface is considered one of the most common approaches lately.
 Web application programming interface built as a ReSTful architecture proved not only to allow us to provide open specifications to the future